ThriveOnz360

 • Contractor management: $49/month per contractor, locally compliant agreements, 150+ currencies

-• Full HRIS — headcount, time off, documents, onboarding/offboarding across all countries from one dashboard
+• Full HRIS — headcount, time off, documents, onboarding/offboarding across all countries

 • Misclassification risk review — contract health checker assesses contractor classification criteria